MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

      >
      >- Specify **Documents** in the path when you want to scan all documents and all folders from a subfolder under Shared Documents.
 For example: `http://sp2013/Documents/Sales Reports`

-    For the remaining settings on this blade, do not change them for this initial configuration, but keep them as **Profile default**.
+    For the remaining settings on this pane, do not change them for this initial configuration, but keep them as **Profile default**.
 This means that the data repository inherits the settings from the scanner profile.

     Select **Save**.

 9. If you want to add another data repository, repeat steps 7 and 8.

-10. You can now close **Repositories** blade and your profile blade.
-Back on the **Azure Information Protection - Profiles** blade, you see your profile name displayed, together with the **SCHEDULE** column showing **Manual** and the **ENFORCE** column is blank.
+10. You can now close **Repositories** pane and your profile pane.
+Back on the **Azure Information Protection - Profiles** pane, you see your profile name displayed, together with the **SCHEDULE** column showing **Manual** and the **ENFORCE** column is blank.

 You're now ready to install the scanner with the scanner profile that you've just created.